 Thanks to the generosity of grants from the Mayflower 400 Community Sparks Fund, Plymouth Octopus Project, Devon Family History Society and the Lady Neville Charity, the Devon Family History Society is offering an entrance fee of just £5, for a whole day of lectures.

-Family History Talks and Help Desks during May, June and July 2020 are available to local Societies and Groups, to inspire an interest in those who made us what we are today.
+During May, June and July 2021, Family History Talks and Help Desks are available free of charge to local societies and groups, to inspire an interest in those who made us what we are today.

 15 Aug 20

 15 Aug-18 Oct 20

 10 Aug 20

 You'll be the first to hear the latest Mayflower news, events, and more.